 Depending where you live you have a few options:

-- You can buy a starter.
+- You can buy good sourdough starters.

-CONTAINERS.
 Use a mixing bowl or measuring cup that can hold between 2 to 4 cups (500 to 1000 ml).
 It can be a glass, ceramic, plastic or stainless steel container.
 You should be able to cover the container with a wrap.

-TEMPERATURE.
 While preparing the sourdough starter you need a spot where you can maintain the temperature within the 65 to 85F range (18 to 30C).
 If you live in a cool climate perhaps the top of your refrigerator might be a good spot.

-PATIENCE.
 You cannot prepare a good sourdough starter in haste.
 Just let the process take its time.
 Wait at least seven days until you have stable starter for baking.
 Feed the starter another 30-90 days at room temperature and it will reach its maximum potential.
 You will be rewarded for your patience.

-THE DON’TS.
 Don’t add additional yeast to the starter since the wild yeast and bacteria will kill it.
 Don’t add sugar, vegetable juice or anything else that might interfere with the natural process.
 All that is needed is already naturally present in organic, whole grain flour—yeast, bacteria and starch.
 You only need to add water.

-Sourdough starter recipe step by step
+Sourdough starter recipe step-by-step

 You don’t have to worry too much about exact amounts, it’s all approximate.
 People have been preparing sourdough bread for thousands of years without being too picky about amounts.
 Relax and enjoy the process.